Feisaladen/WK-4-Ai-for-Software--Assig/README.md

 ---

 ### 📊 Task 3: Predictive Analytics for Resource Allocation
-The **Kaggle Breast Cancer Dataset** was used to train a predictive model for resource allocation priorities.
+The **Kaggle heart disease Dataset** was used to train a predictive model for resource allocation priorities.

 **Process Summary:**
 - The dataset was cleaned, labeled, and split into training and testing subsets.